GrimmzAyush/Bank_loan_analysis/README.md

 - **Step 1**: Loaded the dataset (30,000+ loan records) into Power BI Desktop.
 - **Step 2**: Cleaned and transformed the data using Power Query Editor, checking for column quality, distribution, and profiling.
-- **Step 3**: Executed over 15 SQL queries to extract KPIs like total loan applications, funded amounts, average interest rates, and loan performance metrics.
+- **Step 3**: Executed 15+ SQL queries to extract KPIs like total loan applications, funded amounts, average interest rates, and loan performance metrics.
 - **Step 4**: Created 3 detailed Power BI dashboards with 10+ dynamic filters to allow users to explore loan data across multiple dimensions such as month, state, and loan grade.
 - **Step 5**: Added card visuals to display key metrics like total loan applications, average funded amount, and average interest rate.
 - **Step 6**: Visualized loan performance with bar charts, segmenting good (fully paid/current) vs. bad (charged-off) loans, and incorporated slicers for detailed analysis.
-- **Step 7**: Published the report to Power BI Service for easy access and collaboration.
+- **Step 7**: Published the report for easy access and collaboration.

 ### Insights